FatmaElik/my-portfolio/README.md

 ![Disaster Classification Output](https://github.com/user-attachments/assets/487a47ff-7616-4fe9-a95c-050e2b6a1b4f)

 ## 4. Toronto-3D: A Large-Scale Mobile LiDAR Dataset

+## **Dataset**
-- **Dataset**: Toronto-3D.
+- **Name**: Toronto-3D
-- **Task**: Semantic segmentation of urban roadways using 3D LiDAR data.
+- **Purpose**: Semantic segmentation of urban roadways using 3D LiDAR data.
-- **Features**:
+- **Key Features**:
   - **Scale**: Over 78 million points with high spatial resolution (~1,600 points/m²).
-  - **Annotations**: 8 semantic classes (Ground, Road, Road Markings, Natural, Building, Utility Line, Vehicles, Others).
+  - **Annotations**: 8 semantic classes:
+    - Ground
+    - Road
+    - Road Markings
+    - Natural (trees, grass)
+    - Building
+    - Utility Line
+    - Vehicles
+    - Others
-  - **Data Source**: Captured via a Velodyne HDL-32E LiDAR sensor in downtown Toronto.
+  - **Data Source**: Captured via a **Velodyne HDL-32E** LiDAR sensor in downtown Toronto.

+## **Task**
+Semantic segmentation of urban LiDAR point clouds into predefined categories, enabling better understanding of urban environments.

+## **Approach**
+1. **Deep Learning Models Tested**:
-- **Approach**:
+   - **RandLA-Net**:
-  - Tested deep learning models for semantic segmentation.
+     - A lightweight neural network designed for efficient large-scale point cloud segmentation.
+     - Uses local feature aggregation and attentive pooling mechanisms for accurate results.
+   - **KPConv**:
+     - A kernel-based convolutional network designed to process unordered 3D point clouds.
+     - Adapts convolutions to the irregular structure of LiDAR data.
+2. **Data Processing**:
+   - The LiDAR data was preprocessed to include XYZ coordinates, intensity, and semantic labels.
-  - Compared performance on different urban elements such as roads, buildings, and vegetation.
+   - Segment-wise accuracy was compared across urban elements like roads, buildings, and vegetation.
-- **Result**: Contributed to advancements in LiDAR-based semantic segmentation and urban environment understanding.
+3. **Training Setup**:
+   - Models were trained with **cross-entropy loss** for multi-class segmentation.
+   - **Data augmentation** techniques, such as rotation, scaling, and flipping, were applied to improve generalization.

+## **Results**
+- **Performance**: Models achieved high accuracy across semantic classes, with notable success in identifying roadways and buildings.
+- **Contribution**:
+  - Advanced the field of LiDAR-based semantic segmentation.
+  - Improved the understanding of urban environments for applications like smart city planning, autonomous driving, and infrastructure management.

+## **Conclusion**
+Toronto-3D, combined with state-of-the-art deep learning models like RandLA-Net and KPConv, has demonstrated the potential of LiDAR data in accurately segmenting complex urban landscapes.
+This dataset and approach contribute significantly to both research and practical applications in urban development and autonomous navigation.

 ![Toronto-3D Output](link_to_your_image_or_gif)
 ---